cloudhead/rx.cloudhead.io/guide.md

 ### using the grid

 When working with certain kinds of images, it may be helpful to work around a pixel grid. `rx` can display a grid with the `:set grid` command.
-It's spacing and color can be controlled with the `grid/spacing` and `grid/color` settings.
+Its spacing and color can be controlled with the `grid/spacing` and `grid/color` settings.
 For example,